root-project/root/docbook/users-guide/Trees.md

-An alternative way to create a tree and organize it is to use folders (see “Folders and Tasks”).
+An alternative way to create a tree and organize it is to use folders (see "Folders and Tasks").
 You can build a folder structure and create a tree with branches for each of the sub-folders:

 ``` {.cpp}